 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in ITIL to thoroughly analyze their unique business challenges and competitive situations.
 These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

-TLDR A global telecommunications firm faced inefficiencies in its IT Service Management processes, leading to increased incident response times and customer dissatisfaction.
-The successful revamp of its ITIL framework resulted in a 25% reduction in incident resolution times and a 15% decrease in operational costs, significantly improving service quality and customer satisfaction.
+TLDR This ITIL case study covers an IT Service Management (ITSM) transformation at a global telecommunications firm where outdated processes led to slower incident response and rising customer dissatisfaction.
+After revamping its ITIL framework, the organization achieved a 25% reduction in incident resolution time and a 15% decrease in operational costs, improving service quality and customer outcomes.

 Reading time: 9 minutes

-Consider this scenario: A global telecommunications firm is facing challenges in aligning IT services with the needs of its rapidly expanding customer base.
+Consider this scenario: In this ITIL case study, a global telecommunications firm is struggling to align IT services with the needs of a rapidly expanding customer base.

-With the advent of new technologies and increased competition, the company's existing IT Service Management (ITSM) processes, governed by ITIL principles, are proving to be inefficient and outdated.
-This has led to increased incident response times, higher costs, and customer dissatisfaction.
-The organization is in urgent need of revamping its ITIL framework to bolster service quality and operational efficiency.
+With new technologies and intensifying competition, its IT Service Management (ITSM) processes governed by ITIL principles have become inefficient and outdated.
+This has increased incident response times, raised costs, and driven customer dissatisfaction.
+The organization needs an ITIL framework revamp to improve service quality and operational efficiency.

 Given the organization's struggle with service management inefficiencies, an initial hypothesis might be that there is a misalignment between ITIL processes and current business objectives, possibly compounded by outdated technology and insufficient staff training.
 Another hypothesis could be that the organization's growth has outpaced the scalability of its existing ITIL framework, leading to an inability to effectively manage the volume and complexity of IT service requests.